sharduul/chalk/_posts/2017-3-28-angular2-form-validation.md

 I know.
 It might not be the best solution.
 But it is at least a better user experience than getting interrupted by error messages when I am still on the field typing something.

 So, let's see how we can fire validation errors on-blur in Angular 2.
-Basically, we want to leverage the "touch" property of form controls and use to decide whether or not to show the error message.
+Basically, we want to leverage the `touch` property of form controls and use to decide whether or not to show the error message.

 Follow the [complete demo here](https://embed.plnkr.co/04anApG7LpPz6pTfCOHD/), for better understanding.

-The first step is to create a directive which will handle "focus" and "focusout" event on a particular input field.
+The first step is to create a directive which will handle `focus` and `focusout` event on a particular input field.

 ## Validation On Blur directive